in2code-de/lux/Documentation/Technical/Workflows/Index.md

 The method initialize() is called before doAction() and the method afterAction() at last.
 While you have to add a boolean method doAction() the others are optional.

+**Note:** There are some entry points in lux, that can call actions (e.g. a page visit or if a visitor submits a email4link form).
+Per default actions are only called by page visits.
+But maybe it is useful to also start an action if a form was submitted.
+You can define the starting actions with the variable `$controllerActions` in your Action class.
+Have a look into AbstractAction class for some examples and the default value.

 Last but not least, you should add a locallang file with the keys that you've used in TypoScript and in your Trigger HTML file.